annacasavant/118_Bus_System/How-To.md

 ```

 # Build solar generators - parsing data from the `solar_gens` data frame
-Using similar logic as the previous section, let's build the solar generators.
+Using similar logic as the previous section, let's build the solar generators, wind generators and hydro generators.

 ```@repl system
 for row in eachrow(solar_gens)